edutec12/cooperative-competitiveL/README.md

 # cooperative-competitiveL

-This code is an implementation of a cooperative-competitive learning algorithm for two neurons.
-The purpose of this algorithm is to train two neurons to learn to classify input data into two classes.

-The code starts by initializing the weights of the two neurons randomly, and creating a matrix of the same size to store the updates to the weights.
-It then sets the axes limits of the plot window to be between 0 and 3, initializes the learning rate and other variables, and prompts the user to input the number of iterations to perform.
+This code implements a cooperative-competitive learning algorithm designed for two neurons.
+The goal of the algorithm is to train neurons to classify input data.
+First, the code initializes the neurons' weights randomly and sets the axes.
+A matrix is created for updates, and the learning rate is set.
+It prompts the user for the number of iterations to perform next.
+The while loop runs until the RMSE between neurons' weights drops below 0.01.

-The code then enters a while loop that continues until the root-mean-square error (RMSE) between the weights of the two neurons drops below a threshold value of 0.01.
-Inside this while loop, there is a for loop that performs 100 iterations of the algorithm for each data point.

-For each data point, the code randomly selects a point and plots it as a green or red dot.
-It then calculates the dot product of the input vector and the weight vectors, and uses this to calculate the activation of each neuron.
-It then updates the feature maps for each neuron, which help to define the regions of input space where each neuron is most sensitive.
-These feature maps are updated based on the activation of the winning neuron.

-The code then updates the weights of the winning neuron based on the difference between the input vector and the weight vector, and updates the plot with a line representing this weight update.
-It then calculates the RMSE between the weights of the two neurons, and stores this value along with the iteration number in arrays for plotting later.
-If the RMSE is above a threshold value of 1.3, the weights are reset to random values.

-The code then exits the for loop and enters an if statement that checks whether the maximum number of iterations has been reached.
-If so, it breaks out of the while loop.
-Otherwise, it increments the iteration counter and continues to the next iteration.

-Once the while loop has exited, the final weights of the two neurons are plotted as a cross and a circle, and a new figure is created to plot the evolution of the RMSE over time.
+Inside, a for loop performs 100 iterations for each data point.
+A point is randomly selected, plotted as green or red, and processed.
+The input vector and weight vectors calculate each neuron's activation.
+Feature maps are updated to define regions most sensitive for each neuron.
+This process continues based on the activation of the winning neuron.
+The weight update for the winner occurs next, represented by a plotted line.
+The RMSE is calculated between neurons, and values are stored for later plotting.
+If the RMSE exceeds 1.3, weights are reset to random values.

+The loop exits if the maximum iteration count is reached; otherwise, it continues.
+When the while loop ends, the final weights are plotted, and the RMSE's evolution is displayed in a new figure.

 ![cooperativo](https://user-images.githubusercontent.com/97995445/221579857-355c4e34-4284-4259-b317-232db6a2f1bb.png)